the-canonizer/canonizer-3.0-frontend/README.md

 ## Pages:

-- Containing the components for pages
+     Containing the components for pages

 ## Libraries:

-- Containing third party libraries like fresh chat
+     Containing third party libraries like fresh chat

-## Src/constants
+## src/constants

-     -Containing constants being used throughout the application like network constants
+      Containing constants being used throughout the application like network constants

-## Src/hooks
+## src/hooks

-- Containing custom hooks like usePermission() hook returns true if a user have a specific permission
+     Containing custom hooks like usePermission() hook returns true if a user have a specific permission

-## Src/store
+## src/store

-- Containing redux store configurations
+     Containing redux store configurations

+## src/network

+- ## api
+  containing specific api methods in which we are calling api requests and dispatching redux store actions
+- ## request
+  containing specific request methods in which we are calling generic network call method

-## Src/store/slices
+## src/store/slices

-- Containing slices of redux store, Slice is basically a feature of redux toolkit, a combination of action, action creator and redux reducer.
+    Containing slices of redux store, Slice is basically a feature of redux toolkit, a combination of action, action creator and redux reducer.

-## /src/utils
+## src/utils

-- utils contains all utilities being used in application like a waiting spinner
+    utils contains all utilities being used in application like a waiting spinner

 ## Learn More